codyellingham/lilygo-t-display-btc-clock/README.md

 5. Update the TFT_eSPI user settings by opening the Arduino library folder, located on mac at `[Username]/Documents/Arduino/Libraries/TFT_eSPI/User_Setup_Select.h`
 - Uncomment line 58 "#include <User_Setups/Setup25_TTGO_T_Display.h> " (or whichever specific device it is you have).

-5. Download and open the file `lilygo-t-display-btc-clock/lilygo-t-display-btc-clock.ino` to your Arduino folder at `[Username]/Documents/Arduino/`
+5. Download and open the repo and open the file `lilygo-t-display-btc-clock/lilygo-t-display-btc-clock.ino` to your Arduino folder at `[Username]/Documents/Arduino/`
   - Change Line 25 to be your City name and Line 26 to your [time zone](https://manpages.ubuntu.com/manpages/focal/man3/DateTime::TimeZone::Catalog.3pm.html)

 6. Setup your board: "Tools" > "Board" > "ESP32" > "ESP32 Dev Module".
 The device should now show up as connected in the top left with a USB icon.
 If this does not work you might need to try changing the ports to one of the other options from the menu.
 For me it was '/dev/cu.wchusbserial56230381151`.